-Soap may be a necessary evil needed for our daily dishes but it is also an enemy of the environment.
+Soap may be a necessary evil needed for our daily dishes, but it is also an enemy of the environment.
 It is harmful to our planet and wastes resources.
-Disposable products are polluting our environment by being thrown away and ending up in landfills.
+Disposable products are polluting our environment and ending up in landfill.

 How conventional dish soap damages the environment

 Dish soap isn’t just tough on grease, it's also tough on the environment.

 Typical dish soap is petrochemical-based and laden with animal and plant oils and solvents that are environmentally harmful.

 Conventional dish soap contains toxic chemicals, including petroleum distillates, fragrances, sulfates and long-chain alcohols.
 Most of these chemicals do not readily dissolve in water, so they end up clinging to your dishes as you rinse them off.
 When the toxins reach the sewers, they can cause pollution by contaminating our water.

 With so many environmentally friendly dish soaps on the market, you might think that perhaps it isn’t worth the trouble making your own.

 However, even supposed eco-friendly dish soaps come with drawbacks.

 Commercial brands tend to contain a lot of chemicals and perfumes that can irritate sensitive skin and pollute waterways.